 A version of the CHPS Criteria rating system for healthy, high performance schools is available across America.
 Known as US-CHPS, our national criteria is based on the CHPS Core Criteria and targeted to those states that do not have locally adopted adaptations.
 Integrated into US-CHPS are national benchmarks developed by ASHRAE, ASTM, and many more.

-We have released our 2020 major update to the US-CHPS Criteria online.
 US-CHPS v2.0 became effective on October 15, 2020, and you can read the requirements (criteria) only at the US-CHPS Online page.
-We will be publishing the full implementation guide as a digital subscription as soon as possible.
-Members can obtain the full guide as a PDF for free by contacting us at email@example.com.
+The full guide as a PDF is available by clicking here to all for viewing or download.

 US-CHPS can be used off-the-shelf without additional customization or public comment in school districts and school projects in any region or district in the 37 states that do not currently have a customized version of the CHPS Criteria.
 Alternatively, US-CHPS can be used as a basis with limited customization in these 37 states.

 Before you use US-CHPS, be sure to check out our Interpretations and Addenda page for real-time revisions that may not be reflected in the criteria document.

 US-CHPS Criteria 2014 v1.2 (2021)